kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

   // Embedded FilesystemUsage
   FilesystemUsage
   // Name is the name given to the Volume
-  // +optional
-  Name string `json:"name,omitempty"`
+  Name string
 }

 // FilesystemUsage holds statistics about the quantity of disk resources consumed
 type FilesystemUsage struct {
-  // The time at which these stats were updated.
+  // The time at which these metrics were updated.
-  Timestamp metav1.Time `json:"time"`
+  Timestamp metav1.Time
-  // The device on which resources are consumed
+  // The name filesystme on which resources are consumed.
+This must uniquely identify the filesystem.
-  Device string `json:"device"`
+  Filesystem string
-  // UsedBytes represents the disk space consumed on the device, in bytes.
+  // UsedBytes represents the disk space consumed on the filesystem, in bytes.
-  // +optional
-  UsedBytes *uint64 `json:"usedBytes,omitempty"`
+  UsedBytes *uint64
-  // InodesUsed represents the inodes consumed on the device
+  // InodesUsed represents the inodes consumed on the filesystem
-  // +optional
-  InodesUsed *uint64 `json:"inodesUsed,omitempty"`
+  InodesUsed *uint64
 }
 ```

 ## Implementation Plan

-@dashpole will internally separate core metrics from summary metrics and make the kubelet use the core metrics.
+@dashpole will create an interface over cAdvisor that provides core metrics.
 @dashpole will create a separate endpoint TBD to publish this set of core metrics.
-@dashpole will modify volume stats collection so that it relies on this code.
+@dashpole will modify volume metrics collection so that it re-uses vendored cAdvisor libraries.
-@dashpole will modify the structure of stats collection code to be "On-Demand".
+@dashpole will modify the structure of metrics collection code to be "On-Demand".

 Suggested, tentative future work, which may be covered by future proposals:
  - Obtain all runtime-specific information needed to collect metrics from the CRI.
  - Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
-It will consume the above metadata API, and provide the summary API.
  - The kubelet no longer provides the summary API, and starts, by default, cAdvisor stand-alone (which provides the summary API).
 Include flag to disable running stand-alone cAdvisor.

 ## Rollout Plan